-- Chapter 1, Introducing WSDL Contracts provides a brief overview of the concepts needed to understand a WSDL contract.
-It also provides an overview of the structure of a WSDL contract. - Chapter 2, Defining Logical Data Units describes how to define data types using XML Schema. - Chapter 3, Defining Logical Messages Used by a Service describes how data types are built up into the messages that are used in the definition of a WSDL interface. - Chapter 4, Defining Your Logical Interfaces describes how to define a service interface in WSDL.
+- Introducing WSDL Contracts provides a brief overview of the concepts needed to understand a WSDL contract.
+It also provides an overview of the structure of a WSDL contract. - Defining Logical Data Units describes how to define data types using XML Schema. - Defining Logical Messages Used by a Service describes how data types are built up into the messages that are used in the definition of a WSDL interface. - Defining Your Logical Interfaces describes how to define a service interface in WSDL.
 Since interface definitions are built up from the elements discussed, you should be sure you understand the concepts in the previous chapters before reading this chapter.

-For imformation on adding the physical details to a WSDL document see Bindings and Transports, C++ Runtime or Bindings and Transports, Java Runtime.
+For information on adding the physical details to a WSDL document see Bindings and Transports, C++ Runtime.

-The Artix Documentation Library
+The Artix ESB Documentation Library

-For information on the organization of the Artix library, the document conventions used, and where to find additional resources, see Using the Artix Librabry [../library_intro/index.htm].
+For information on the organization of the Artix ESB library, the document conventions used, and where to find additional resources, see Using the Artix ESB Library.